ArtemisRS/hunllef/README.md

   coupled with Steel Skin)
 - Accounts for tornado spawn frequency, time spent healing, and an estimate of other lost ticks
+- Histogram can be produced for food used and kill times

+Advanced Features:
 - Has the ability to tick eat attacks from Hunllef
+- Can set certain number of redemption heals to be attempted
 - Can set a maximum time for a run to take to be counted as a success
-- Histogram produced for food used and kill times

 Limitations:
 - Does not account for player natural HP regeneration
-- Does not allow for redemption healing
 - Does not account for hit delay (time between attacking and hit being registered)
 - **Assumes perfect play on behalf of the player (no off prayer attacks, no